Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

 \subsection{Encoding Model Construction}

 After processing, the high gamma signals we predict have shape $[T, N_{ch}]$ where $T$ is the number of time points (i.e., 7200) and $N_{ch}$ is the number of channels (i.e., 1268).
 To estimate the model performance, we used a 5-fold cross-validation scheme, splitting the signals into 5 temporally contiguous chunks.
 For each fold, the model was trained on $80\%$ of the data and tested on the remaining $20\%$.
 Within the training folds, we employed a 4-fold nested cross-validation scheme to optimize the model parameters.

-Unless otherwise noted—specifically in analyses examining the impact of context size on encoding performance—the optimal context size was selected and used for each speech audio model.
+Prior to conducting variance partitioning, we computed encoding performance values from embeddings with different context lengths for each model (\cref{fig:context}).
+The context lengths yielding the highest test correlations across layers were 30 seconds for HuBERT, 5 seconds for WavLM, and 30 seconds for Whisper.
+Unless otherwise noted, all subsequent analyses are based on embeddings with these optimal context lengths.